compbioNJU/scPlantLLM/README.md

  * @FilePath: \undefinedd:\OneDrive\code\NJU\scPlantGPT\README.md
  * @Description: 这是默认设置,请设置`customMade`, 打开koroFileHeader查看配置 进行设置: https://github.com/OBKoro1/koro1FileHeader/wiki/%E9%85%8D%E7%BD%AE
 -->
-# scPlantNet
+# scPlantLLM

-#  scPlantNet(Single-cell Plant Transformer Network), a transformer-based model specifically designed for the exploration of single-cell expression atlases in plants
+### scPlantLLM(Single-cell Plant Large Language Model), a transformer-based model specifically designed for the exploration of single-cell expression atlases in plants

 This project aims to pretrain a large model using 1 million plant single-cell data and further pretrain a cell annotation model and a batch integration model based on this pretrained model.
 Ultimately, we can use these pretrained models for cell annotation, providing an efficient method for handling large-scale plant single-cell data.